ndrag/wfg/README.md

 ---

 # Works for Good
-An incredibly over-engineered homepage for the 'Works for Good' group that serves as a learning tool & playground for the AWS ecosystem.
+The homepage for Works for Good, a not-for-profit creating free web-based tools for organizations and industries that make a difference.

+This site will also form the template for future Laravel + Vue (via Inertia) AWS-hosted websites.

 ## Tech Stack
-- Laravel 8 (AWS CodeBuild doesn't yet provide a PHP version compatible with Laravel 9)
+- Laravel  9
 - Postgres 14
 - Inertia.js
 - Vue 3